 In an effort to design a more cost-efficient photomask aligner which can still achieve relatively high-resolution accuracy, the design team created three design alternatives.
 The alternatives were placed into a matrix with weighted design criteria specific to the potential success of the device.
-By evaluation of the matrix, the wafer threaded lock design has been chosen as the design to pursue with fabrication and testing.
-It is also the goal of the team to create a 'do-it-yourself' type manual to submit for which other researchers can build their own similar aligner at a much lower cost than the high-tech aligners sold on the market.
+By evaluation of the matrix, the wafer threaded lock design was pursued and turned into a final prototype.
+The prototype involved a combination of 3-d printed components and modified standard hardware components for maximal cost efficiency.
+Testing was done to optimize cut settings and sizes on the laser cutter when working with transparencies.
+The team will look to streamline the fabrication process and create a 'do-it-yourself' type manual to submit from which other researchers can build their own similar aligner at a much lower cost than the high-tech aligners sold on the market.